UAD 3.6

 What is UAD 3.6?

 UAD 3.6 is the latest update to the Uniform Appraisal Dataset, part of Fannie Mae and Freddie Mac’s broader Uniform Mortgage Data Program (UMDP).
-It introduces a modernized appraisal data format (transitioning from XML to MISMO 2.6 XML) and a new, flexible data structure that better supports evolving appraisal needs.
+It introduces a modernized, data-driven appraisal reporting framework built on updated MISMO Reference Model standards.
+Unlike the legacy UAD 2.6, which relied on fixed forms with coded abbreviations and checkboxes, UAD 3.6 uses a flexible, dynamic data structure that adapts based on property type, loan type, and scope of work.

 Why is this change happening?